-Therefore, when weight loss is the goal you need to know your daily caloric intake or Weight Watchers point before preparing your meals for the week.
+Therefore, when weight loss is the goal, you need to know your daily caloric intake or Weight Watchers point target before preparing your meals for the week.
 Obviously, if you use Weight Watchers you can find out your daily points on their website.
 To figure out your daily caloric intake for weight loss try using My Fitness Pal.
 That’s the website I use and it’s free.
-Personally, I prefer using MFP over Weight Watchers.
-You can read about my reasons why here.

 For example, if your daily caloric intake is 1500 calories, and you want to eat 5 times a day, then you can plan your meals accordingly.
 Here’s a glimpse into what that can look like: